ritza-co/Codecov/Codecov Jest Draft.md

 Ran all test suites.
 ```

-* **Stmts:** Percentage of statements executed.
+* **Stmts:** Percentage of statements executed
-* **Branch:** Percentage of branch paths (e.g., if/else conditions) tested.
+* **Branch:** Percentage of branch paths (e.g., if/else conditions) tested
-* **Funcs:** Percentage of functions called.
+* **Funcs:** Percentage of functions called
-* **Lines:** Percentage of lines executed.
+* **Lines:** Percentage of lines executed

-Uncovered lines are listed on the right, helping you pinpoint areas that may need additional tests.
+Uncovered lines are listed on the right, helping you find areas that may need additional tests.

 ### HTML Report

-For a more detailed analysis, open the HTML report found in `coverage/lcov-report/index.html` in your browser.
+For a more detailed analysis, open the HTML report found at `coverage/lcov-report/index.html` in your browser.
 This visual representation allows you to:

 * Navigate through files and folders
 * See color-coded indicators showing covered (green) and uncovered (red) lines of code